If you want to dabble in Cyberpunk 2077’s extensive crafting system, you’ll want to know which Crafting Perks will serve you the best.

 The crafting system in Cyberpunk 2077 can be overwhelming, and it can often be challenging to locate an elusive Crafting Spec.
 Fortunately, we have an extensive guide that covers Crafting Spec Locations and everything you need to know about the system.

 However, here we’re just looking at the Crafting Perks and which ones will best serve you while playing Cyberpunk 2077.
-Like most things in the game it will depend on how you choose to play, but there are some that stand out as must-haves for every player.

 What are Perks in Cyberpunk 2077